vorosa/editor/doc-editor/HOWTO/HOWTO-build-xtumlEditor.md

 - Select Project > Build Automatically
   - __Result:__ The build is successful.
 The Problems view does not display any errors.
+  - Note that the eclipse build will occasionally indicate problems with ```org.eclipse*``` imports not being found.
+If this happens you can restart xtUML Editor and try building again and/or touch a file in bp.core by adding a space, removing it, and saving.

 Congratulations.
 Your environment is now built and ready for unit testing.